If you’re like me, you find your asthma worse at night. If only I had a penny for every time I used to wake up at night with bad asthma and wheezing.

 And, bonus alert: CBD also really helps my asthma symptoms – read all about it here.

-We highly recommend Pure Spectrum CBD to our readers in the US and Europe (here’s why).
+I highly recommend Direct Hemp to our readers because they only sell reputable CBD brands with 3rd party purity tests.
 Use the coupon code ‘treatasthma’ when you make an order to get 10% off.

 Emma learned most of these tips from sleep expert and neuroscientist Dr. Matthew Walker.
 If you struggle with sleep, you owe it to yourself to check out his book, Why We Sleep: Unlocking the Power of Sleep and Dreams.